-- \triangle - Unfold the front arms and propellers before unfolding the rear arms. - Be sure the gimbal cover is removed and all arms and propellers are unfolded before powering on the aircraft.
-Otherwise, it may affect the aircraft self-diagnostics.
+- $\triangle$ - Unfold the front arms and propellers before unfolding the rear arms. - It is normal if there is friction on the arms and aircraft due to the firmly folding design of the Mavic 2 Pro/Zoom aircraft. - Be sure the gimbal cover is removed and all arms and propellers are unfolded before powering on the aircraft.
+Otherwise, it may affect the aircraft self-diagnostics. - When using a Huawei mobile device, select "Charge Only" when connecting via USB.
+Other options may cause the connection to fail.